 The connection string includes the role, password, hostname, and database name.

 Neon uses the default Postgres port,

 Connect to the database

 In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
-In the pgAdmin example shown below, clicking Save establishes the database connection.
+Some applications permit specifying a connection string while others require entering connection details into separate fields.
+In the pgAdmin example below, connection details are entered into separate fields, and clicking Save establishes the database connection.